 Amy brings years of experience in nonprofit marketing and development, social media, business development, and event planning to CRBC.
 Amy is passionate about preservation of our wild places, and after six years working to conserve forested wetlands in Texas and Louisiana, she is excited to join CRBC in streamside and river restoration in the Clackamas Basin.

-Contact me about: Landowner agreements, workshops, classes, volunteer opportunities, special events, outreach collaborations, CRBC’s website, social media channels, newsletters, and media inquiries.
+Contact me about: Landowner agreements, media inquiries, gift giving and donations, workshops, classes, special events, outreach collaborations, CRBC’s website, social media channels, and newsletters.

 Communications and Program Coordinator